celo-org/make-crypto-mobile-hackathon/Go_Africa/Readme.md

 - [React Native](https://reactnative.dev/) to build the mobile app
 - [Angular](https://angular.io/) to build the web app

+## Challenges we ran into

+We have encountered difficulties in quickly getting to grips with programming languages such as solidity and react native as we have more experience with Flutter, python and java.

+It was a real challenge for us to implement our solution with these technologies in the time allotted.

 # Links
 - Video demo - [Youtube](https://www.youtube.com/watch?v=BbSe8EsIBss&t=97s)